Our favorite gear based in the Blue Ridge

-Asheville-based Watershed has been making industry standard dry bags for decades, but with the MacKenzie, the brand is breaking into the bike category.
-The MacKenzie is a 10.5-liter handlebar bag built for bikepacking or just cruising around town that’s fully waterproof thanks to the Zipdry closure and roll-top design.
+Asheville-based Watershed has been making industry standard dry bags for decades, but with the McKenzie, the brand is breaking into the bike category.
+The McKenzie is a 10.5-liter handlebar bag built for bikepacking or just cruising around town that’s fully waterproof thanks to the Zipdry closure and roll-top design.
 There’s no better way to keep your gear dry and safe when you’re on the bike.

 Simple Shot, based in Western North Carolina, takes a childhood staple and reinvents it for adults.
 The Scout has a nearly-indestructable polycarbonate handle with textured imprints for your forefinger and thumb and an ergonomic grip that creates a sturdy slingshot platform.
 Take this puppy camping with you and spend all of your downtime revisiting your childhood.

 Asheville-based ENO changed the way we camp (and nap) when they introduced the Doublenest hammock 20 years ago.
 Since then, their hammock systems have become the industry leaders.
 The Sublink is their best yet, matching their lightest hammock (the 9.8oz.
 SuperSub) with the Helios suspension and Sil Nylon Rain Tarp and Guardian SL Bug Net.
 Put it together, and it’s the lightest complete hammock system on the market.